Volga-Kama

 About Volga-Kama

-Volga-Kama Nature Reserve protects 10,091 hectares of diverse forests in the Republic of Tatarstan where the Volga and Kama Rivers approach their confluence.
-Established in 1960, the reserve preserves old-growth forests and planted experimental forests demonstrating over a century of silvicultural research.
+Volga-Kama Nature Reserve (Volzhsko-Kamsky State Natural Biosphere Reserve) protects diverse forests in the Republic of Tatarstan where the Volga and Kama Rivers approach their confluence.
+Established on April 13, 1960, the reserve encompasses 11,377 hectares across two sections: the Raifa section (5,897 ha, 30 km west of Kazan) and the Saralinsky section (5,480 ha, 60 km south of Kazan on the Kuybyshev Reservoir terraces).
+[1] The reserve preserves old-growth forests, planted experimental forests demonstrating over a century of silvicultural research, and the largest arboretum in the Volga region.
+In 2005 the reserve was designated a UNESCO Biosphere Reserve.
+[2]

 Wildlife Ecosystems

-Moose, wild boar, roe deer, beaver, pine marten, and diverse forest birds.
-Over 190 bird species.
-The combination of native and experimental forests creates varied habitats.
-The proximity to major rivers adds wetland species.
+Moose, wild boar, roe deer, beaver, pine marten, and diverse forest birds inhabit the reserve.
+Over 230 bird species have been recorded, with particularly notable breeding populations of white-tailed eagles.
+[1] The combination of native and experimental forests creates varied habitats.
+The proximity to major rivers adds wetland-associated species to the fauna.

 Flora Ecosystems

 Native forests of pine, spruce, and broadleaf species alongside century-old experimental plantations creating unusual species combinations.
-Over 840 plant species.
-The experimental forests contain tree species from across Eurasia, creating an arboretum-like diversity.
+The reserve has recorded 844 vascular plant species.
+[1] The experimental forests and arboretum contain tree species from across Eurasia, North America, and East Asia, with the modern arboretum collection comprising over 500 species and varieties — the largest such collection in the Volga region.

 Geology